BigBigDoudou/coding_game/README.md

 Challenges done with Ruby, Go and/or Javascript on [codingame.com](https://www.codingame.com/home) ([profil](https://www.codingame.com/profile/2eb82043e576d45d990da7610b3c68d34129103)).

+You won't find code golf here, the purpose is to suggest a readable and evolving solution, not the shortest one :)

 |                                                         | ruby | ·go· | ·js· |
 |---------------------------------------------------------|:----:|:----:|:----:|
 | [conway_sequence](games/conway_sequence.md)             | x    | x    | x    |